 Remember – wildlife have developed adaptations that allow them to survive harsh winter conditions without human intervention.
 The best way to help wildlife survive a severe winter is to promote year-round quality habitat.
 Feeding wildlife food is never a good idea, even when it seems that other available food sources may be scarce.

 Looking to get started with native plants?
-Download our starter packet for Habitat at Home to learn more about soil, plant placement, seeds, and more!
+Download our starter packet for Habitat at Home (PDF) to learn more about soil, plant placement, seeds, and more!

 Supplemental feeders